-dcmd Command Line Utility
+dcmd Command Line Utility¶

-Getting Started
+Getting Started¶

-dcmd is installed whenever you have the PyDelfini package installed, so if you haven’t already, install PyDelfini using pip:
+installed, so if you haven’t already, install PyDelfini using pip:

 pip install pydelfini